The Ultimate Guide to 90s Clothes and How to Wear ThemMarch 13, 2019

 The Old School Raver

-The Old School Raver dressed mainly for comfort on the dance floor.
+The Old School Raver dressed mainly for comfort in 90s clothes on the dance floor.
 Or what passed for the dance floor in the old and extremely dangerous old warehouse the illegal rave he was attending.
 Since this dance floor was likely made of filthy concrete and awash with beer cans and spliff butts, and ravers were as likely to sit on it in groups, earnestly discussing conspiracy theories as dance on it, the outfit had to be fairy sturdy.
 Other dance floors might include forests, fields, and various other derelict buildings, since raves were excitingly banned and the locations scouted out in advance and only revealed the day of the event.

 Oversized denim dungarees are the ideal garment for this purpose.
 You won’t be too cold on the bare concrete or mud, or too hot when dancing for sixteen hours straight.
 You can put a bright t shirt underneath to catch the eye and delight fellow revellers, and a padded jacket underneath to use as a pillow when you finally crash.